 The federal government subsidizes most dialysis treatment through the Medicare program.
-For further information, contact the Centers for Medicare and Medicaid Services (CMS) at 800.633.4227; 877.486.2048 (TTY), or visit www.medicare.gov
+For further information, contact the Centers for Medicare and Medicaid Services (CMS) at 800.633.4227; 877.486.2048 (TTY).

 For more information, the Social Security Administration publishes document #HCFA-10128, "The Medicare Coverage of Kidney Dialysis and Kidney Transplant Services."
 To order a copy, call: 800.772.1213.